 During my placement, I was mainly involved in Phase I Geoenvironmental Desk Studies, with most of these reports leading to further site investigation (Phase II).
 The main aim for these Desk Studies was to look at potential contaminant pathways, based on the source – pathway – receptor model.
 These reports included site walkovers, creating a PCSM (Preliminary Conceptual Site Model) and also meeting clients to discuss development plans and site history.
 In addition, I was involved in writing proposals for clients, constructing Health and Safety documents for site visits (such as RAMS) and designing spreadsheets to help save the company (and clients) both time and money.

 I would highly recommend CGL for anyone thinking of a work placement, mainly due to the numerous opportunities available to you as well as being included in a friendly and helpful team!

 Apply for a work placement at CGL

-We normally offer two to three work placements per year to help undergraduates typically in civil engineering or geology to develop their careers in geotechnical and geoenvironmental engineering.
-Please register your interest for 2022 by emailing a copy of your CV and covering letter to Mio Adam, HR Business Partner: Recruit@cgl-uk.com, including ‘Work placement 2022’ in the title field.
+We normally offer two to three work placements per year to help undergraduates, typically in civil engineering or geology to develop their careers in geotechnical and geoenvironmental engineering.
+Please register your interest for 2023 by applying here.